NaluKit/nalu-examples/README.md

 * copy the link and paste the link into the browser url

-Please, keep in mind, Nalu ist a client side framework, so all server calls are simulated on the client side and are mocked in these examples.
+Please, keep in mind, Nalu is a client side framework, so all server calls are simulated on the client side and are mocked in these examples.
 Because of that, there is no need for a server side implementation.
 Also, Nalu does not force you to use a special widget lib.
 This is up to you.
 In this examples we use native Elemental 2, Elemento, [Domino-UI](https://github.com/DominoKit/domino-ui) and native GWT widgets.

-Most of the examples have three screens (seach screen, result list and a detail screen.
+Most of the examples have three screens (search screen, result list and a detail screen.

 ## NaluDominoCachedApplication
 This example demonstrates the chaching feature.
 To see how the caching feature works, search for names containing an 'S' or 'D'.
 On the list screen, turn on caching, select a person and edit the data.
 Press save to get the changes saved.
 Once back on the list, you'll see, that the data is not updated (Cause Nalu uses the chached screen).
 After pressing reload, you will see the updates.